Unusual traditions in different countries of the world. Amazing customs and traditions of different peoples of the world

 11. Armenians

 The origin of the Armenians is also a mystery.
 There are many versions.
-Some scholars believe that the Armenians descended from the people ancient state Urartu, but in the genetic code of the Armenians there is a component not only of the Urartians, but also of the Hurrians and Libyans, not to mention the proto-Armenians.
+Some scientists believe that Armenians descended from the people ancient state Urartu, but in the genetic code of the Armenians there is a component not only of the Urartians, but also of the Hurrians and Libyans, not to mention the proto-Armenians.
 There are also Greek versions of their origin.
-Most scientists, however, adhere to the mixed-migration hypothesis of the Armenian ethnogenesis.
+Most scientists, however, adhere to the mixed-migration hypothesis of Armenian ethnogenesis.

 12. Gypsies